opengeostat/pygslib/README.rst

 Installation in Anaconda distribution (Linux/Window/OS)
 ------------
 The easiest way to install and work with PyGSLIB is to use Anaconda (conda) distributions.
-The binary packages of PyGSLIB are not in the Anaconda server yet (https://binstar.org/).
-This work is in process but for now you will have to compile the code.

-TODO: generate a conda binary distribution

 To install PyGSLIB in the root environment of your anaconda distribution follow the instructions below.

-Binary Installation in Anaconda 64 bits distribution   (Linux)
+Binary Installation in Anaconda 64 bits distribution   (Linux/Window 64)
 ------------
 There is a binary distribution at binstar.org.
 First install conda or anaconda distribution, if you don't have one, and run the command: